You are here

-Migration by bird mites is common in late spring when the baby birds are leaving the nest.
-Mites that migrate away from the nests may be found anywhere in houses and buildings, but are most abundant in the vicinity of nests that were built on or in the house.
+Migration by bird mites is common in late spring when baby birds are leaving the nest.
+Mites that migrate away from the nests may be found anywhere in homes and buildings, but are most abundant in the vicinity of nests that were built on or in the house.
 Sparrows, starlings and pigeons are the birds most often associated with bird mite infestations in buildings.

 Damage caused by bird mites

 Bird mites can bite humans but are not a health threat.
 They are mostly a nuisance and annoyance.
 Bird mites do not attack nor harm stored foods, plants or household furnishings.
 They will probably infest pet birds.

 Management of bird mites

 Finding and eliminating bird nests on and in the house or building is the first step in bird mite control.
 This can be followed by spraying residual insecticides in the area of the bird's nest as well as in the vicinity of where the invaders have been most noticed.
 Spray cracks, crevices and corners but not counters, cupboards and other such general areas.
 Read and follow label directions.
 For more information on insecticides please see this article.

 Do you live in Iowa and have an insect you would like identified?